-The District has eight issues outstanding which are rated "AAA" by S&P Global Ratings ("S&P") by virtue of the guarantee of the Permanent School Fund of the State of Texas.
-The Bonds have been rated "AAA" by S&P based upon the guaranteed repayment thereof under the Permanent School Fund Guarantee Program.
-The Bonds and the presently outstanding unenhanced tax-supported debt of the District are rated "A+" by S&P. An explanation of the significance of such rating may be obtained from the company furnishing the rating.
+The Bonds have been rated "A2" by Moody's Investors Services, Inc. ("Moody's") without regard to credit enhancement and "Aaa" by virtue of the guarantee of the corpus of the Permanent School Fund of the State of Texas (see "PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
+An explanation of the significance of such rating may be obtained from the company furnishing the rating.
 The rating reflects only the respective view of such organization and the District makes no representation as to the appropriateness of the rating.
-There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating company, if in the judgment of company, circumstances so warrant.
-Any such downward revision or withdrawal of such rating, may have an adverse effect on the market price of the Bonds.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating company, if in the judgment such company, circumstances so warrant.
+Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.